Raising revenue not as hard as we’re told

-But contrary to what progressives, tax users, and even rating agencies might have you believe, SQ 640 has not prevented the state from raising revenue, or even raising taxes.
+But contrary to what progressives, tax users, and even rating agencies might have you believe, SQ640 has not prevented the state from raising revenue or even raising taxes.

-A review of legislation from 2009 to 2011 reveals that when lawmakers determine revenue increases are “really necessary,” lawmakers can make it happen.
+This is not the only time that a "revenue bill" has passed the Legislature since SQ640.
+A review of legislation from 2009 to 2011 reveals that when lawmakers determine revenue increases are "really necessary," lawmakers can make it happen.
 In 2009, at least four bills were enacted that raised undedicated revenue for the general revenue fund.
 The total amount expected to be generated from these funds for the general revenue fund exceeded $22.4 million (for one fiscal year).